IsaacHager/ECE230_LATCHES/README.md

-# Multiplexers and Demultiplexers
+# Sequential Circuits: Latches

-In this lab you have learned about multiplexers and demultiplexers.
+In this lab, you learned about the basic building block of sequential circuits: the latch.

 ## Rubric